toasterberry/ndguides/basics/older-games.md

 Normally, speedrunning any of the Nancy Drew games in windowed mode isn't optimal due to added latency and the potential to click outside the window, which freezes the game until clicked back in.
 However, if you need to run them in windowed mode anyways, you'll notice that games before #16 don't have that option in the first place.

-Using a program called [DxWnd](https://sourceforge.net/projects/dxwnd/), you can run them windowed anyways.
+We can get around this using a program called [DxWnd](https://sourceforge.net/projects/dxwnd/).
 It causes a lot of graphical bugs in game, but it works.

 To use it, download the program [from here](https://sourceforge.net/projects/dxwnd/), navigate to the file afterwards, right click it, click "Extract all", then "Extract".
 You'll now have a folder that contains the program.
 You can put it anywhere you like.
 Enter the folder, and double click the "dxwnd" file with the 3 circles icon to start it.

 Navigate to your Nancy Drew game's installation folder.
 To do this easily, right click the game's icon on your desktop, and click "Open file location".
-Drag the game's executable file into the DxWnd window.
+Drag the game's application file into the DxWnd window.
 Press "OK" on the window that pops up.
 Double click your game in the main DxWnd window to start it windowed

 !!!
 The exact name of your game's executable can vary, but it's either "Game" or a simplified version of the game's title.
 It will have an icon like on your desktop